rust11/xxdp/readme.txt

 This source file was created by reverse assembling the binary image of the XXDP+ HMDLD0 monitor found on XXDP23 distribution.

-XXDP constitutes the de factor definition of the PDP-11, as anyone who writes an emulator soon finds out.
+XXDP constitutes the de facto definition of the PDP-11, as anyone who writes an emulator soon finds out.
 It's the toughest the PDP-11 systems, case-hardened by its use on only partially functioning systems.